• Skip to primary navigation

 Splatter patterns - messy science for kids

 To make things a bit clearer, I filled some more water balloons with paint and water mixed together.
-This was a very messy process, I’d recommend filling the balloons either outside or in a sink.
+This was a very messy process, and I’d recommend filling the balloons either outside or in a sink.

 Splat from the lowest height.